Lipschitz homotopy convergence of Alexandrov spaces II

-\begin{rem} The contractibility implies that the diameter of $U$ is at most $2C\epsilon$.
+\begin{rem} The $(C,\epsilon)$-Lipschitz contractibility of $U$ implies that the diameter of $U$ is at most $2C\epsilon$.
 The existence of such a convex hull of uniformly bounded diameter was proved by Perelman and Petrunin \cite[4.3]{PP:ext} (cf.\ \cite[7.1.3]{Pet:sc}).
-Our result strengthens it. \end{rem}
+The above theorem is its refinement. \end{rem}

-The detailed statement in the second half will be used in the next section to construct a quantitative version of a good covering, which will be used in the first proof of Theorem \ref{thm:main} in Section \ref{sec:main1}.
-For the second proof in Section \ref{sec:main2}, the first half is enough.
+The detailed statements (1)--(3) in the second half will be used in the next section to construct a quantitative version of a good covering in Theorem \ref{thm:good}, which is the key ingredient in the first proof of Theorem \ref{thm:main} in Section \ref{sec:main1}.
+For the second proof in Section \ref{sec:main2}, the simpler statement in the first half is sufficient.

-The proof is a combination of techniques from \cite[4.3]{PP:ext} and \cite[1.2]{MY:stab}.
-The construction of the strictly concave function $h$ is due to \cite[4.3]{PP:ext}.
-We use the gradient flow of $h$ to contract $U$ to a tinier ball, while we need the stability of contractible balls as in \cite[1.2]{MY:stab} to crush this tinier ball.
-Thus the first half of the proof is the same as that of \cite[4.3]{PP:ext} and the second half is the same as that of \cite[1.2]{MY:stab}.
-For the convenience of the reader we include the complete proof.
+The proof of Theorem \ref{thm:conv} is a combination of the two techniques from \cite[4.3]{PP:ext} and \cite[1.2]{MY:stab} (see also \cite{K:reg}).
+The construction of the strictly concave function $h$ is due to Perelman and Petrunin \cite[4.3]{PP:ext}.
+We use the gradient flow of $h$ to contract $U$ to a tiny ball, while we need the stability of contractible balls as in \cite[1.2]{MY:stab} to crush this tiny ball.
+Thus the first half of the following proof is the same as \cite[4.3]{PP:ext} and the second half is the same as \cite[1.2]{MY:stab}.
+For the convenience of the reader, we include the complete proof.